 The City of Vancouver's drinking water not only meets all state and federal requirements, it frequently exceeds them.
 In fact, Vancouver puts its water through far more stringent tests than U.S. and Washington laws require.

-The 2011 Water Quality report, the latest published report, has been sent to all addresses throughout our water service area, as required by federal law.
-The report for 2012 has not yet been completed; it must be distributed and published by July 1, 2013, per EPA requirements.
+The 2013 Water Quality report, the latest published report, has been sent to all addresses throughout our water service area and is available as an easy to read online format.
+The report must be published and provided to all water customers each year by July 1, per EPA requirements.